Buying or Selling an Existing NJ Franchise Business

 The Benefits and Responsibilities of Franchise Ownership

-A franchise enables you as a new business owner to capably operate a business.
-You pay a franchise fee and you get a system developed by the company to operate a business, the right to use the franchisor’s name, and their assistance.
+A franchise enables you, as a new business owner, to operate a business effectively.
+You pay a franchise fee, and you get a system developed by the company to operate a business, the right to use the franchisor’s name, and the franchisor’s assistance.

 Buying a franchise may reduce your investment risk by enabling you to associate with an established company.
-But the franchise fee can be and generally is substantial.
-You also will have other costs: for example, you may be required to pay royalties and a percentage of gross sales, spend a percentage of revenue on local and national marketing campaigns, upgrade facilities or equipment on a prescheduled basis.
-When you buy a franchise, you must be prepared to give up some control over your business as you take on contractual obligations with the franchisor, for both of your mutual benefits.
+But the franchise fee can be substantial and generally is.
+You will also have other costs: for example, you may be required to pay royalties and a percentage of gross sales, spend a percentage of revenue on local and national marketing campaigns, or upgrade facilities or equipment on a prescheduled basis.
+When you buy a franchise, you must be prepared to give up some control over your business operations as you take on contractual obligations with the franchisor, for the mutual benefit of both parties.

 Costs of Purchasing a NJ Franchise

-Initial Franchises Fee and Other Expenses When Purchasing a New Jersey Franchise
+Initial Franchise Fee and Other Expenses When Purchasing a New Jersey Franchise

 Your initial franchise fee will range from several thousand dollars to several hundred thousand dollars and may be non-refundable.
-You may incur significant costs to rent, build, and equip a location to operate from and to buy initial inventory.
+You may incur high costs to rent, build, and equip a location to operate from and to buy initial inventory.
+Most of the financial and other requirements for being a franchisee are set out in the franchise agreement signed by the seller of the franchise business and the franchisor.
+Be sure you ask for, review, and read the details of the franchise agreement closely before you sign a franchise purchase agreement.

 Control Over Management and Operations of Your NJ Franchise

-To ensure uniformity, franchisors usually place controls on how franchisees conduct their business and restrict your ability to exercise your own business judgment, including:
+To ensure uniformity, franchisors usually place controls on how franchisees conduct their business and restrict their ability to exercise their own business judgment, including:

 • Site Location Approval by the Franchisor of Where You Can Do Business